luunhuttan/LNT_tools/README.md

 ## ⚠️ Limitations

 - Free tier: 100 queries/day
-- To collect more: Use `--append` flag daily
+- To collect more: Run multiple times (default appends new profiles).
+Use `--overwrite` to start fresh
 - Data from public LinkedIn profiles only

 ---